LinkageIO/Camoco/docs/installation.rst

 Operating System Compatibilty
 =============================
 Camoco was built on and tested using Linux (Ubuntu 18.04).
+It is also suggested that you have a machine with at least 8Gb of usable RAM.

 Python Version Requirement
 ==========================